Make sure your baby is safe in the sun

 Finally it seems like the long cold winter is behind us and summer is on its way.
 Whether you're staying in the UK this summer or venturing further afield, it's important to make sure your baby is safe in the sun.

-The main risks to babies in the sun
+What are the main risks to babies in the sun?

 The main risks to babies during hot weather are sun burn, dehydration, heat illness (which includes heat exhaustion and heat stroke) and later in life skin cancer.